Skip to main contentSkip to footer

 What is the interview process at BSMS?

-They have consisted of five discussions, each in a separate breakout room within the main Zoom meeting, lasting 10 minutes with a short break between each discussion.
-Applicants will move from each breakout room in turn, until they have completed a full circuit – this takes roughly one hour.
+The format for both interview process will be the same and will consist of five stations each lasting 10 minutes with a short break between each station.
+Applicants will move from each station in turn, until they have completed a full circuit – this takes roughly one hour.

 How should I prepare for BSMS interviews?